Visitors 18 and younger are always FREE!

 - Talk about the rules in art museums: Touch the art only with your eyes, use walking feet in the museum, and never point with pencils or fingers.
 These rules are to protect the art.

 - No large bags, umbrellas, or back packs of any type or size.
-All can be checked in our secure coat check area.
+All can be checked in our secure coat check area when available.

 - Do not carry children on shoulders or in carriers on backs.
 Strollers can be checked out from Coat Check free of charge.